defold/doc/docs/en/manuals/physics.md

 end
 ```

-This code will separate your Kinematic object from other physics object it penetrates, but the separation often overshoots and you will see jitter in many cases.
-To properly take a Kinematic object out of a collision we need to consider cases like the following:
+This code will separate your kinematic object from other physics object it penetrates, but the separation often overshoots and you will see jitter in many cases.
+To properly take a kinematic object out of a collision we need to consider cases like the following:

 ![Physics collision](images/physics/physics_collision.png)